Agent Skill

 Install the Create UI skill so your AI coding agent writes correct Create UI code.

-Create UI ships an Agent Skill — a guide that teaches your AI coding agent how to use Create UI correctly: the right Button API, semantic tokens, the Field size cascade, the createui CLI, and the @createui registry.
-With the skill installed, your agent stops guessing (or falling back on other libraries' habits) and follows Create UI conventions.
+Create UI ships an Agent Skill: a guide that teaches your AI coding agent how to write correct Create UI code, from the Button API and semantic tokens to the Field size cascade, the createui CLI, and the @createui registry.
+With the skill installed, your agent stops guessing or falling back on other libraries' habits, and follows Create UI conventions instead.

 The skill is bundled with the CLI, so installing it is a single command.